15 Traveller reviews from Holiday Watchdog

 - Travel date: 11th January 2007

 Will not return

+"I must admit that my wife and I were somewhat concerned with what we were in store for at Club Amigo.
+We had read a few reviews on this hotel in Nov.2003 when we booked our vacation,3 were bad 2 were good.
 As our vacation drew closer ( feb.22-29/04) , we read more and more bad reviews.
 We thought we could deal with whatever problems other people were mentioning.
 We are seasoned travelers having been to Mazatlan 3 times and Cancun 3 times.Lets start with the beaches.
 The water is clear and blue, beautiful.
 The sand is very soft but not white like Cancun.The surf is either non-existant or too rough.
 Four of our 7 days there it was too windy therefore too rough too enter the water.
 Once the lifegaurd puts up the red flag you must not enter the water (by law).This is not the hotels fault but should be kept in mind for your own safety.
 It is a fair walk to the beach but the grounds are pretty .The hotel layout is very confusing with very poor signage.
 There are no signs to direct you to the Italian restaurant for example.We have 2 children 13,11 and we're sure glad we didn't bring them.
 There were no kids their age anywhere to be found.
 We are both 40 years old but the average age of the guests was about 65.
 Old people can be very rude and seem to revert back to their childhood ways.
 This was obvious at this hotel.
 Be prepared to listen to constant french blabbing.
 Most annoying after not too long.
 The food was brutal at the buffet.
 Fish heads and tails on the grill at one point.Very often at the buffet they run out of certain foods, especially dessert.
 You will get the trots ,I think its the oil they use to cook with.
 Drinks were plentiful but very limited selction.
 Certain bars at times ran out of beer and wine.
 The hotel staff were polite except for the front desk.
 It was like you were bothering them if you had a question.
 The room was nice but one day we were given only one towel.When you get the runs , conserve toilet paper as you only get 2 small rolls.
 Tipping works, but bring gifts from home like old tee shirts , kids cloths, toothpaste,brushes,hairbands,deodorant,etc. It costs them too much too buy that stuff.
 This hotel is too far too walk to any flee market.
 In all we will never return to Club Amigo or Cuba even if it was free.
 We would pay twice as much to return to Cancun."